 The Menopause Management Course for Nurse Practitioners

-Build confidence in evidence-based menopause care from perimenopause through menopause and beyond with a self-paced online course, created by nurse practitioners in collaboration with leading experts for clinicians across North America.
+Gain confidence in evidence-based care from perimenopause through menopause and beyond with this self-paced online course, developed by nurse practitioners in collaboration with leading clinical experts.

 NP Circle is accredited as a provider of nursing continuing professional development by the American Nurses Credentialing Center’s Commission on Accreditation.